 To create an acceleration structure, call:

-deviceis the logical device that creates the buffer object.
+deviceis the logical device that creates the acceleration structure object.

 pCreateInfois a pointer to a VkAccelerationStructureCreateInfoKHR structure containing parameters affecting creation of the acceleration structure.